Research Is Rewriting the Definition of Professional Networking

 ― Keith Ferrazzi, Never Eat Alone: And Other Secrets to Success, One Relationship at a Time

-Let’s turn networking on it’s head.
-Instead of looking out for your own self interest, approach each networking opportunity with genuine interest in someone else.
+Let’s turn networking on its head.
+Instead of looking out for your own self-interest, approach each networking opportunity with a genuine interest in someone else.

 We all know how great it feels to help someone.
 So if we network with an objective to help – and that makes us feel good – won’t that, in turn, make us do it more often and more effectively?